 Take a quick detour across Delaware’s Brandywine Valley, along the I-95 corridor, to get a glimpse of history: the rolling hills are where the 1777 Battle of the Brandywine took place, when George Washington and his army faced British General William Howe.
 It is also lined with stunning mansions and

+gardens.
 FLORIDA: THE OCEAN

 It might sound like a cop-out to say that the best thing to see from your car while driving through Florida is the ocean, but it’s true.
 Traveling on the Seven Mile Bridge to Key West is a turquoise sight for sore eyes.